 Treatment for your cat’s anemia will depend on the severity of their condition as well as the underlying cause.

 - If your cat’s condition is life-threatening, a blood transfusion may be necessary.
-A blood transfusion serves to stabilize your cat so that their body will be receptive to other treatments.
+A blood transfusion serves to stabilize your cat so that its body will be receptive to other treatments.

 - If the anemia is caused by parasites, antibiotics are usually prescribed for several weeks, and the parasites themselves are treated.